Software Safety Demonstration and Idemnification: Groundwork

 \chapter{Groundwork}

-This appendix examines ensembles, a fundamental structure in the theory of systems which formalizes the notion of stimulus and response.
-From this start, discussion proceeds into the Cartesian product, choice spaces and subspaces, and partitions of choice spaces into persistent and volatile components.
+This appendix examines ensembles, a mathematical structure in the theory of systems representing physical stimulus and response.
+From this start, discussion proceeds into the Cartesian product, choice spaces and subspaces, and partitions of choice spaces into deterministic and stochastic components.
 Dyadic notation is introduced.